stephaneVercouillieBMID/slate/source/workingVersion.html.md

 After a user successfully is authorized, the authorization server will redirect the user back to the application with either an **authorization code** or **access token** in the URL.

  - the JWKSet HTTPS endpoint exposing the signing and encryption public certificates of the SP.
  - the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.
+ - _Whenever TLS is used, a TLS server certificate check MUST be performed, per [RFC 6125](https://openid.net/specs/openid-connect-core-1_0.html#RFC6125) [RFC6125]._

  Service Providers provides,
 - the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.